rmnresende/bridgetotalk/docs/business-rules/conversation-entry.md

 - `CLOSED`
   The conversation has been finalized.

-Contextual information (e.g. initiated outside business hours) must be represented separately from the core status.
+Contextual information (e.g. initiated outside business hours) must be represented separately from the core status as metadata or domain context flags.

 ---